Are children property of their parents even if those parents

 Most of these information and better questions come from Jack Westman’s powerful new book;

 In Minnesota it has been easier to find;

 1 billion dollars for a new Stadium

 1 billion dollars for transportation

-Parents that raise healthy children create productive citizens that produce 1.4 M in adulthood earning and taxes (and often other social good/volunteerism etc).
+1.4 M in adulthood earning and taxes and other social good/volunteerism etc.

 KARA reports on the issues of child abuse.